-i.
-Minimum three years post reinstated license; the applicant may apply for a removal of OML.
+- i.
+Minimum three years post reinstated license; the applicant may apply for a removal of OML. - ii.

-- ii.
 The SAME should send all initial reports, investigation result, and substance abuse specialist report along with all documentation of successful follow up program to the CAA Medical Assessor (Mas). - iii.
 The CAA Medical Assessor will convene an aeromedical board. - iv.
 The MAs will evaluate all the reports and if in the documentation of appropriate treatment and abstinence is acceptable the MAs will lift the OML restriction and any other requirements as appropriate to the case. - Note 1: If relapse occurs at any time during the follow up program, the pilot will be removed permanently from flying duties. - Note 2: Failure to meet any of the mitigation strategies enforced with the reinstatement will lead to permanent suspension.
 The SAME should immediately advise the CAA about this failure. - Note 3: CDT has proven successful in monitoring drinking status in patients under alcohol treatment.

-Rather than using a cut-off point for monitoring abstinence and relapses, a % change in raw CDT value from a baseline measurement is the most sensitive and appropriate method.
-Individuals who remain abstinent experience an average 30% decrease in CDT value from baseline; whereas, those who relapse show a 10% increase in their CDT concentrations.
+Rather than using a cut-off point for monitoring abstinence and relapses, a % change in raw baseline; whereas, those who relapse show a 10% increase in their CDT concentrations.
 CDT seems to be better than traditional markers at monitoring patients for increased alcohol consumption or progress towards abstinence.
 It may therefore be used in some cases where PeTH testing proves challenging.